 - Store in the fridge for up to 3 days ahead of time in a well-sealed container.

-What to serve this with:
+What to serve with chimichurri cauliflower rice

 - Cajun Crockpot Chicken